I’ve had a Kindle reader for the last decade and I’ve never written a post about them.

 What about a case for your Kindle?

-I’m on my second Kindle and I haven’t had a case for either.
-They don’t feel very fragile to me and I like that it keeps it thinner and lighter.
+I’m on my third Kindle and this is my first time getting a case and I’ve really liked it.
+But I haven’t felt like you NEED one – they don’t feel very fragile to me and I like that it keeps it thinner and lighter.

 Of course, my first Kindle broke because my 18 month old stepped on the screen, so take my opinion for what it’s worth, but I’m inclined to think a case wouldn’t have made any difference (I was lying on the floor reading and she walked over and stepped directly on it, cracking the screen which ruined the display irreparably).